 • convince an immigration officer that you will leave Canada at the end of your visit, and

 • have enough money for your stay.
 (The amount of money you will need can vary.
 It depends on things such as how long you will stay, and whether you will stay in a hotel, or with friends or relatives.)

 There is no electricity available once out on the trail so we recommend a solar charger if you need to charge a mobile.
 Please note that mobile phone signal is extremely patchy in the mountains anyway.
-When staying in the log cabins on Day 1 there is electricity available for charging camera and batteries.
-Wifi is only available at the ranch near the ranch office and not in the rooms.
-Each cabin is equipped with hairdryers for guests use.
+Wifi and electricity is only available at the ranch near the ranch office.

 It is possible to rent some equipment for an additional cost (payable on-site).
 Please let us know in advance if you wish to hire equipment: